Dope-Programmer/Golf-Race/README.md

     }
    </details>

-## 4.Generating the Grid: Creating the Map.
+## 4. Generating the Grid: Creating the Map.

 This method generates the initial grid of objects.
 It calculates the offsets (xOffset and yOffset) to center the objects on the screen.